-6.0 PROGRAMMING THE HCS200
+6.0 PROGRAMMING THE HCS301

-When using the HCS200 in a system, the user will have to program some parameters into the device, such as the serial number and crypt key, before it can be used.
+When using the HCS301 in a system, the user will have to program some parameters into the device including the serial number and the secret key before it can be used.
 The programming cycle allows the user to input all 192 bits in a serial data stream, which are then stored internally in EEPROM.
-Programming will be initiated by forcing the PWM line high, after the S2 line has been held high for the appropriate length of time (Table 6-1 and Figure 6-1).
-After the Program mode is entered, a delay must be provided for the automatic bulk write cycle to complete.
-This will write all locations in the EEPROM to zeros.
-The device can then be programmed by clocking in 16 bits at a time, using S2 as the clock line and PWM as the data in line; data is clocked in on the falling edge of S2.
-After each 16-bit word is sent, a programming delay of TWC is required for the internal program cycle to complete.
+Programming will be initiated by forcing the PWM line high, after the S2 (or S3) line has been held high for the appropriate length of time line (Table 6-1 and Figure 6-1).
+After the Program mode is entered, a delay must be provided to the device for the automatic bulk write cycle to complete.
+This will set all locations in the EEPROM to zeros.
+The device can then be programmed by clocking in 16 bits at a time, using S2 (or S3) as the clock line and PWM as the data in line.
+After each 16-bit word is loaded, a programming delay is required for the internal program cycle to complete.
+This delay can take up to Twc.
 At the end of the programming cycle, the device can be verified (Figure 6-2) by reading back the EEPROM.
-Reading is done by clocking the S2 line and reading the data bits on PWM.
-The falling edge of S2 initiates the reading.
-For security reasons, it is not possible to execute a Verify function without first programming the EEPROM.
-A Verify operation can only be done immediately following the Program cycle.
+Reading is done by clocking the S2 (or S3) line and reading the data bits on PWM.
+For security reasons, it is not possible to execute a verify function without first programming the EEPROM.
+A Verify operation can only be done once, immediately following the Program cycle.

-Note: To ensure that the device does not accidentally enter Programming mode (resulting in a bulk erase), PWM should never be pulled high by the circuit connected to it.
+To ensure that the device does not accidentally enter Programming mode, PWM should never be pulled high by the circuit connected to it.
 Special care should be taken when driving PNP RF transistors.